UsabilityEngineering/ux-portfolio-adiiulio/j02/README.md

 For my second UX journal I decided to write about a platform that we have to use for this class specifically.
 I am talking about GitHub.

-Before this class I had only heard about it, all my classmates back home consistently used it both for sharing code and take notes in class.
-Occasionally I had looked through their accounts to find the notes for a specific class that maybe I hadn’t taken that well in class, but I had never written something myself.
+Before this class I had only heard about it, all my classmates back home consistently used it both for sharing code and taking notes in class.
+Occasionally I had to open a GitHub link for a reason or another, but I never had my own account, let alone post anything.
 I think everyone can agree that the platform is a bit confusing, and the first time I used it I had to ask for help.
 I don’t know if I would have been able to do it by myself.

 To understand how confusing it is for me to use GitHub let’s walk through the writing process of this journal entry itself.